mit-submit/submit-users-guide/source/starting.rst

       :black:`Or simply open the public key file in your favorite text editor and highlight & copy the text.`

 Simply paste the contents of the public key (``id_ed25519.pub``) into the submit portal link above and you are ready.
 The private key is like your password and should never be exposed to anybody.
-Please do not paste this into the subMIT website; if you do you should re-create your keys by running the ``ssh-keygen`` command again.
+Please do not paste this into the SubMIT website; if you do you should re-create your keys by running the ``ssh-keygen`` command again.

 We recommend that you use the standard name (as prompted by ``ssh-keygen``) for the keys, as this will make the process easier.
 Some advanced users may want to create differently named keys within their ``.ssh`` directory, as they may wish to keep separate keys for separate machines.
 If you do this, please remember to either create the appropriate configuration within ``.ssh/config``, or log in with ``ssh -i /path/to/identity/file``.